CarsonDavis/CarsonDavis.github.io/_posts/2019-05-13-stone_tools.md

 ![20240516_225034](20240516_225034.jpg)

 Stone tools are awesome, and I had always wanted a few nice examples but never really pursued it.
-Then in 2019 I can across an estate sale that had a few stones from various archeological digs, and grabbed a couple from various localities in a few styles.
+Then in 2019 I came across an estate sale that had a few stones from various archeological digs, and grabbed a couple from various localities in a few styles.
 Since then, I've also picked up a couple other random stone tools.
 Some tools in my collection are quite old and are little more than flaked scrapers, while others are nicely formed points.

-Unless otherwise noted, these tools came from the estate of Phillip C. Schupp (1870-1967) Chicago, and were aquired in expeditions prior to 1949.
+Unless otherwise noted, these tools came from the estate of Phillip C. Schupp (1870-1967) Chicago, and were acquired in expeditions prior to 1949.

 <div style="display: flex; justify-content: center; gap: 20px; align-items: center;">
   <div>